Balunywa/Labs/AZ-APP-GW and AZ-APIM/README.md

 ![image](https://user-images.githubusercontent.com/81341827/121419174-adbb8a80-c939-11eb-9cc5-04c913f9d9d6.png)

-## API Management Inboud Policy only allow traffic coming in from the APP-GW Public IP address
+## API Management Inboud Policy to only allow traffic coming in from the APP-GW Public IP address

 The ip-filter policy filters (allows/denies) calls from specific IP addresses and/or address ranges.
 In the following example, the policy only allows requests coming from the application gateway public ip address. https://docs.microsoft.com/en-us/azure/api-management/api-management-access-restriction-policies#RestrictCallerIPs